BrianInGermany/BrianInGermany.github.io/_posts/2022-07-09-flowcharts_graphviz.markdown

 ## Define Relationships
 Next, the predefined nodes need to be connected to eath other with arrows.
 To make the flow clearer, subgraphs can be used to cluster nodes that belong to the same task or component.

-The subgraphs represent the big blue boxes in the image, and can also be styled with different colors, rounding , dashed lines, etc.
+The subgraphs represent the big blue boxes in the image, and can also be styled with different colors, rounding, dashed lines, etc.
 ```dot

 subgraph cluster_welcome {